Bug report #13231

 I agree that there should be an option to leave the ignored attributes to their native value instead of setting them to NULL.
 It seems that the UI of this tool is a copy of the Merge features tool which lets user to select which value to give for the merged feature, including concatenate for strings and min/max/median/sum/mean for numbers.

 If features are physically merged with the "Merge selected features" tool it is impossible to preserve the native attributes but there should be one more option for the "Merge attribute of selected features" tool: Keep native.

-#6 Updated by Harrissou Santanna almost 5 years ago
+#6 Updated by Harrissou Santanna about 5 years ago

 - Status changed from Closed to Reopened